 The Mexican Central Authority also has very strict guidelines regarding deadlines issued to defendants.
 It is critical to be absolutely transparent with regards to how many days a defendant has to respond.

-In all cases, however, documents must reasonably be understood by the defendant in order to fulfill US Due Process requirements.
+In all cases, regardless, documents must reasonably be understood by the defendant in order to fulfill US Due Process requirements.
 For documents served upon a recipient who speaks neither English nor Spanish, translation into a third language may be necessary.
 US practitioners should explore this issue with our legal staff.

 The nationwide Central Authority for Mexico is: